coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 018.md

 Campaign: Danse Macabre
 Session Date: 2023-06-11
 ---
+**Session Date:** 6/11/2023

-We begin in combat with two undead minions and one of the sisters — Uzena, the roguish one.
-After we take care of her, Dia casts cure wounds on Kestrel and we take a few minutes to heal and come together and talk.
-Kestrel is ready to kill Uzena and Dia requests that he not act rationally, and we do manage to calm him down and tie Uzena up so that she is not a problem moving forward.
+We begin in combat with two undead minions and one of the sisters — [[Uzena]], the roguish one.
+After we take care of her, Dia casts cure wounds on Kestrel and we take a few minutes to heal and come together and talk. [[Kestrel St. Clair]] is ready to kill Uzena and [[Dia]] requests that he not act rationally, and we do manage to calm him down and tie Uzena up so that she is not a problem moving forward.

-Kestrel tells Rohan to ask where his daughter [[Robin (Not Dog)]] is, and she is an 8 year old aasimar, though silver instead of gold.
-She was in a safe house in the city and is smart and courageous.
-Iskra asks if she has a characteristic scent or sound and Kestral is excited that Iskra and the wolf will help.
+Kestrel tells [[Rohan]] to ask where his daughter [[Robin]] is, and she is an 8 year old aasimar, though silver instead of gold.
+She was in a safe house in the city and is smart and courageous. [[Iskra]] asks if she has a characteristic scent or sound and Kestral is excited that Iskra and the wolf will help.

-Inky speaks into the [[Jade Sending Stone]] and explains that the corrupted wine has been taken care of and that we captured Uzena because she attacked us.
+Inky speaks into the *jade sending stone* given to us by [[Captain Tavrion]] and explains that the corrupted wine has been taken care of and that we captured Uzena because she attacked us.
 The guard tells us to let her go, and we argue because her family is what created this entire mess.
-Dia and Inky asks what would happen if she disappeared, and the guard cannot outwardly support it, so we all agree to meet.
+Dia and [[Inky]] asks what would happen if she disappeared, and the guard cannot outwardly support it, so we all agree to meet.

 We cast feign death on Uzena and get her back to the Bloodsoaked Banner.
 Our friends from the Bloodsoaked Banner are here, but so is [[Father Caleb Truestrike]] and [[Captain Tavrion]], who is currently in plainclothes and is femme today.
 Father Caleb is who greets us and lets us in, and we tie Uzena up to something.
 The Captain shackles her up.
 We explain that Kestrel’s daughter is missing.
 The Captain explains that there is much more that this family has done than just this, and they put a wand on the table for Rohan to take.